 - Can I use mobile phones with VirtualPBX?Yes, mobile phones integrate seamlessly into the VirtualPBX and can use all of the features that are provided.

-- Can I use third-party IP phones on VirtualPBX?VirtualPBX may be able to assist you on converting Polycom phones that you have purchased from other phone system providers such as RingCentral, Phone.com and 8×8, to VirtualPBX compatibility.
+- Can I use third-party IP phones on VirtualPBX?VirtualPBX may be able to assist you on converting Polycom phones that you have purchased from other phone system providers such as RingCentral, Phone.com, and 8×8.
 Please contact VirtualPBX Customer Support for additional help.

 - What are the bandwidth requirements needed to support VirtualPBX?In order to ensure the highest level of voice quality, we recommend that an additional 80-100 Kbps of bandwidth per active phone be allocated over your current data consumption.
 To help assess your VoIP readiness VirtualPBX has provided information on VoIP speed.

-- Do VirtualPBX VoIP phones support 911 calls?Yes, 911 calls over VoIP phones are handled through the e911 procedures while 911 calls over standard phone lines are handled by the phone carrier.
+- Do VirtualPBX VoIP phones support 911 calls?Yes.
+911 calls over VoIP phones are handled through e911 procedures.
+911 calls over standard phone lines are handled by the phone carrier.
 Details of our e911 coverage can be found here.